 Implementation involves putting a plan into effect, including the process of monitoring progress, making adjustments, and evaluating impact.

 Once school districts and communities have identified those areas of school climate and conditions for learning that need to be addressed, they must apply their data to make an informed decision about which programmatic interventions should be implemented to improve student outcomes.
-The planned and intentional implementation of evidence-based programs requires close partnership and greatly increases the potential for positive student outcomes as they plan and implement evidence-based practices based on identified needs.
+School districts and communities that develop strong partnerships with other child and youth serving systems increase the potential for positive student outcomes as they plan and implement evidence-based practices based on identified needs.
 A strong implementation plan contributes to the overall safety and supportiveness of learning environments to help all students achieve.